-29. Having legal status does not ensure workers can exercise their fundamental rights.
-Most temporary or circular migration programs structurally deny or inhibit rights to assembly and association and leave workers at the mercy of employers.
-Two such programs are the Middle East's kafala and U.S. guest-worker programs.
+- 28. Low-wage migrant workers face severe economic exploitation, social exclusion and political disenfranchisement.
+They are often denied their freedoms of peaceful assembly and of association because of their irregular status or by structural barriers in legal channels that systematically disempower workers.
+Exorbitant recruitment fees leave them with unrepayable debt.
+In the destination country, they are often paid low wages or not paid at all.
+They are subject to unsafe and unhealthy working and living conditions, and gender-based violence.
+They are typically without access to health care, leave or other social benefits.
+Many find themselves trafficked, in conditions of forced labour or slavery, isolated, unpaid, with restricted freedom of movement and no access to justice.
+Because most migrant workers are effectively barred from forming and joining unions, they are unable to advocate to improve wages and working conditions.
+Migrants have become a massive, disposable, low-wage workforce excluded from remedies or realistic opportunities to bargain collectively for improved wages and working conditions. - 29.
+Having legal status does not ensure workers can exercise their fundamental rights.
+Most temporary or circular migration programmes structurally deny or inhibit rights to assembly and association and leave workers at the mercy of employers.
+Two such programmes are the Middle East kafala and United States guest-worker programmes.
 In many Middle East countries (such as Bahrain, Kuwait, Oman, Saudi Arabia and Qatar), this hyper-rigid system ties a migrant worker's presence in the country to a visa sponsored by a citizen.
-Workers' ability to reside, work and even leave the country are subject to the approval and whims of a migrant's sponsor, who has near total control over the worker's existence.26 Nearly the same is true in U.S. guest-worker programs, where visas are tied to specific employers.27 From a legal standpoint, these States have delegated oversight, control and responsibility for foreign nationals to private companies and individuals.
-Such devolution of responsibility has led to gross abuses and denial of fundamental rights.

-30. Every year the United States has more than 100,000 guest workers on temporary H-2 work visas in sectors like landscaping, construction, seafood processing and agriculture.
+Workers' ability to reside, work or even leave the country is subject to the approval and whims of a migrant's sponsor, who has near total control over the worker's existence.
+Nearly the same is true in United States guest-worker programmes, where visas are tied to specific employers.
+From a legal standpoint, these States have delegated oversight, control and responsibility for foreign nationals to private companies and individuals.
+Such devolution of responsibility has led to gross abuses and denial of fundamental rights. - 30.
+Every year the United States has more than 100,000 guest workers on temporary H-2 work visas in sectors like landscaping, construction, seafood processing and agriculture.
 Although they are documented migrants, guest workers report being cheated of their wages, threatened with guns, beaten, raped, starved and imprisoned.
-Some have died on the job.28 The link between the visa and employer provides a coercive element: Workers who complain about working conditions can be fired, and must leave the country or face deportation.
-This contingent relationship quells workers' efforts to exercise freedom of association and assembly.29 Workers who attempt to exercise their rights are often blacklisted by employers, who use the threat of denied future work opportunities to silence workers.30
+Some have died on the job.
+27 The link between the visa and employer provides a coercive element: workers who complain about working conditions can